OriginProtocol/origin/origin-docs/software/event-listener.md

 Output:

-`--verbose` Output json for all event information to stdout
+`--verbose` Optional.
+Output json for all event information to stdout.

-`--webhook=yoururl` Post json for each event to the URL
+`--webhook=yoururl` Optional.
+Post json for each event to the URL.

-`--discord-webhook=discordurl` Post a short Discord notification for each marketplace event.
+`--discord-webhook=discordurl` Optional.
+Post a short Discord notification for each marketplace event.

-`--elasticsearch` Experimental support for recording listings directly into elastic search

-`--db` Experimental support for recording listings directly into postgres.

-Events:
+`--elasticsearch` Optional.
+Record data into Elasticsearch.

+`--db` Optional.
+Record data into Postgres.

+Config:
+`--blockEpoch=blockNumber` Optional.
+Block number corresponding to Origin's plaform launch date.

+`--defaultContinueBlock=blockNumber` Optional.
+Block number value to use if there is no continue data (ex. when listener is started for the first time).

-`--continue-file=path` Will start following events at the block number defined in the file, and will keep this file updated as it listens to events.
+`--continue-file=path` Optional.
+Will start following events at the block number defined in the file, and will keep this file updated as it listens to events.
 The continue file is JSON, in the format `{"lastLogBlock":222, "version":1}`.
+If no continue file is specified, the event listener stores the continue data in the Postgres DB.

+`--trailBlocks=numBlocks` Optional.
+Number of confirmation blocks before data is indexed

+`--web3Url=URL` Optional.
+Web3 provider.
+For example https://mainnet.infura.io/v2/<your key>

+`--ipfsUrl=URL` Optional.
+IPFS cluster to use for fetching the off-chain data.

+`--arbitratorAccount=ethereumAddress` Optional.
+Address of the Origin arbitrator account.

+`--affiliateAccount=ethereumAddress` Optional.
+Address of the Origin affiliate account.

+`--attestationAccount=ethereumAddress` Optional.
+Address of the Origin attestation account.

 ## Env variables

 The listener calls out origin.js to load and validate data from the blockchain.
 In order to properly configure an origin.js object, the listener uses the following environment variables:
+  - AFFILIATE_ACCOUNT:  Ethereum address of the Origin marketplace affilicate account.
   - ARBITRATOR_ACCOUNT: Ethereum address of the Origin marketplace arbitrator account.
-  - AFFILIATE_ACCOUNT:  Ethereum address of the Origin marketplace affilicate account.
+  - ATTESTATION_ACCOUNT: Ethereum address of the Origin attestation account.
   - BLOCK_EPOCH: Start block to use when scanning the blockchain for Origin events.

 Those values can be found via the DApp info page: